 Salmon Sisters is run by co-founders, fishermen and sisters Emma and Claire, with support from their amazing all-women team.
 Emma and Claire grew up on a homestead in Alaska’s remote Aleutian Islands.
 Their family makes their livelihood harvesting wild seafood from Alaska’s pristine and bountiful waters.
 Since they were young, Emma and Claire have worked on commercial fishing boats and continue to fish each summer while running Salmon Sisters from land and sea.

-Emma and Claire fish in the Aleutian Islands, Copper River Delta, Prince William Sound – along with their families in a wild and seasonal life.
+Emma and Claire fish in the Aleutian Islands, Copper River Delta and Prince William Sound – along with their families in a wild and seasonal life.

 - Healthy Habitat – We partner with organizations working to protect marine ecosystems and the people who depend upon them in Alaska.

 - Sustainable Commercial Fisheries – We promote Alaska’s responsibly-managed fisheries, fishermen as stewards of their marine ecosystem and Alaska seafood as a renewable resource for future generations.

 - Wild Places – We encourage connection to the natural world through work and play.